Croatia 2-Week Itinerary JetSettingFools.com

 Travel Camera

-Croatia is stunningly beautiful – capture the sights and landscapes with a real camera.
+Croatia is stunningly beautiful – capture these lovely landscapes with a real camera.
 We use a Canon Rebel with a 18-135mm lens.
-This DSLR takes excellent photos – and is a fantastic budget camera for beginners, as it comes with heaps of accessories!
+This DSLR takes excellent photos – and is a fantastic budget camera for beginners, as the kit comes with tons of accessories!

 Appropriate Weather Gear

-Speaking of accessories, whether you travel with backpack or a suitcase, you will want a great day bag to organize all of your essential everyday travel items as well!
+Speaking of accessories, you will want a great day bag to organize all of your essential everyday travel items, as well.
+Plus, the tap water in Croatia is safe to drink, so bring a collapsible bottle, too!

 Croatia Travel Insurance

-Trip insurance may provide protection for flight delays and lost luggage.
+Trip insurance may provide compensation for flight delays and lost luggage.
 It could also come in handy for injuries and illnesses abroad.
-If you haven’t already obtained coverage, check rates with reputable company.
+If you haven’t already obtained coverage, check rates with World Nomads.

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com